-Vanessa Doriott Anderson is the Teaching and Communication Program Manager at the NC State Graduate School.
+Vanessa Doriott Anderson directs the Teaching and Communication programs at the NC State Graduate School.
 She received her BA from Macalester College, her MA from the University of Minnesota, and her PhD in Romance Studies (French) from Duke University.
 Her area of specialization is the relationship between history and memory in twentieth-century French autobiographical writing.
 After spending three years on the tenure track as director of the French program at a small liberal arts college in the Midwest, she returned to the Triangle to pursue a career in professional development and academic administration.

 Miriam Ferzli is a Teaching associate Professor and Alumni Distinguished Undergraduate Professor in the Department of Biological Sciences at NC State University.
 She teaches large lecture introductory biology courses for biology majors and the SCALE-UP (Student-Centered Active Learning Environments with Upside-down Pedagogies) format.
 She also directs an undergraduate research program.
 As part of these roles, Miriam became very involved with graduate student teaching assistant professional development (GTA PD) and has collaborated with the Graduate School to establish certificate programs and the Interdisciplinary Consortium for the Advancement of TA Training.
 Currently, Miriam is co-chair for the Center for the Integration of Research in Teaching and Learning at NC State’s Graduate School.
 As part of these groups, she has developed course curriculum and workshops to advance GTA PD.
 She has also investigated the stages of development of GTAs as they progress through their teaching experiences and actively evaluated GTA teaching in the classroom/laboratory.